adbeyer23/dsp/03-command_line.md

     * ls -a: list all files including hidden
     * mv filename new_filename: to rename a file
     * cp file directory: copy a file to another directory
+    * head(tail) filename: view the beginning (head) or end (tail) of a file
+    * grep word filename: prints out lines in a file that include the word specified

 ---